 Change is never organic, never the given nor the status quo.
 Rather, change needs to be spurred, incited, and pushed forward.
 Talk to internal staffing managers at some of the biggest corporations in the world and they quickly identify the forces at play that made change a route for MSP implementation.

 “Never has the need for control been more urgent than it is today.
-An uncertain economy means organizations must rely on contingent workforces to meet the inevitable ebbs and flows of business,” said Robin Johnson, SVP Enterprise Solutions at Yoh.
+An uncertain economy means organizations must rely on contingent workforces to meet the inevitable ebbs and flows of business,” said Jon Grosso, SVP of Sales at Yoh.
 Such disruption might start at the CEO or CFO level, as leaders struggle to better manage uncontrolled and uncategorized spend.

 Such uncertainty breeds anxiety that streams down to many levels of the organization—a cascade that includes the CHRO and VP of Human Resources and trickles all the way down to recruiting and administrative staff.